Watercolor Pumpkin Tutorial

 7. When is the painting finished?

 Figuring out when to stop painting because the painting is a big question for another post.
+(This post here, in fact, so click this if you would like 7 tips to help figure out if your painting is finished.)
 But for today, let’s try this tip.

 If you have a framing mat around place it over your painting.
 This changes the look of the painting quite a lot somehow.
 It can make it easier for you to decide whether it is complete or not.